imaginedelements/heather-turano-coaching/src/pages/work-with-me/index.md

 key: work-with-me
 main:
   body: >-
-    **Fill out the form below and you’ll be added to my waitlist for one-on-one coaching.**
+    Fill out the form below and you’ll be added to my waitlist for one-on-one coaching.

-    I only work with a certain number of awesome humans at a time (because I pour 1,000% of my energy and focus into your growth), so spots fill up fast.
-    But as soon as spaces do open up, I will personally be in touch to schedule your 90-minute Discovery Session.

     **\*\**_NOW ACCEPTING APPLICATIONS FOR NEW CLIENTS TO BEGIN COACHING JULY